llyx97/Rosita/README.md

 This repository contains implementation of the paper "ROSITA: Refined BERT cOmpreSsion with InTegrAted techniques" in AAAI 2021.

-The code for fine-tuning models (w/o knowledge distillation (KD)) are modified from [huggingface/transformers](https://github.com/huggingface/transformers).
+The code for fine-tuning models (w/o knowledge distillation (KD)) is modified from [huggingface/transformers](https://github.com/huggingface/transformers).

-The code for KD are modified from [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT).
+The code for KD is modified from [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT).

 The training procedure of different models is illustrated as follows